aabdullah29/safemoon-erc20/README.md

 <br>
 <br>

-For understanding the SafeMoon project, 1st we should understand the uniswap, and in this repo we explain the uniswap and provide some resources for more details.
+For understand the SafeMoon project, 1st we should understand the uniswap, and in this repo we explain the uniswap and provide some resources for more details.

 ## Uniswap Introduction Part 1
 explain the followings topics [link](https://medium.com/@gregshen0925/decentralized-exchange-intro-3ab7c3937041):